This Italian American version of Pasta e Fagioli is rustic and comforting in the best possible way! It’s perfect for chilly Autumn evenings!

 I used mild Italian sausage here because the store was all out of bulk hot Italian sausage.
 Either hot or mild would work well based on your preferences for spicy food.

-This soup is traditionally made with dried cranberry beans, or borlotti.
+This soup is traditionally made with dried beans, typically cranberry beans or borlotti.
 However, cranberry beans aren’t all that easy to find in upstate New York.
 I’m sure I could’ve ordered ’em on Amazon (you can literally order anything on Amazon, right?), but I opted for the easier route.
-I grabbed a couple cans of cannellini beans instead.
+I grabbed a couple cans of canned beans instead.

 The creaminess of the beans along with the sausage and pasta makes for a dish with a variety of textures.
 It works!
 It works so well that I want to go get another bowl right now – with my morning coffee.
 (Haha.
 I kid…sorta.)